ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 | ![](img/examples/format_error_3_ql.png) | ![](img/examples/format_diff_4_sf.png) |
 ### Summary

-`sparql-formatter` has line length based line breaks, but has a few runtime errors, adds tokens (non-breaking) and has inconsistent capitalization.
+`sparql-formatter` has line-length-based line breaks, but has a few runtime errors, adds tokens (non-breaking) and has inconsistent capitalization.

-`Qlue-ls` is error resilient and has no known runtime errors.
+`Qlue-ls` is error-resilient and has no known runtime errors.

-Overall the two create surprisingly similar outputs.
+Overall, the two create surprisingly similar outputs.
-I opened up an issue for the bugs I found so maybe in the future we will produce the same output (aside the `CST`/`AST` stuff).
+I opened up an issue for the bugs I found, so maybe, in the future, we will produce the same output (beside the `CST`/`AST` stuff).

 I also wanted to do a performance comparison.
 But creating arbitrarily long random SPARQL queries is a side quest I don't have the time for.

 # Future work

-`Qlue-ls` is right now (07-01-2025) still in the alpha phase.
+`Qlue-ls` is still in the alpha phase right now (07-01-2025).
 It was my first Rust project and first contact with linked-data.
 I'm proud of my work, but I'm sure there is a lot to improve!

-Aside the code quality, efficiency, and so on, here is the roadmap for this project.
+Aside the code quality, efficiency and so on - here is the roadmap for this project.

 ## Stronger Parser

-As stated earlier Tree-Sitter was nice to get going fast, but it's not the right solution for this problem.
+As stated earlier, tree-sitter was nice to get going fast, but it's not the right solution for this problem.
-I need a Parser that **deterministically** gives me the exact "location" within the parse tree for any position in the editor.
+I need a parser that **deterministically** gives me the exact "location" within the parse-tree for any position in the editor.
-This could be achieved with a resilient "LL(1)" parser.
+This could be achieved with a resilient "LL(1)"-parser.
-There is a [article](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) by [Alex Kladov](https://github.com/matklad), the creator of [rust-analyzer](https://github.com/rust-lang/rust-analyzer) (**the** rust language server) that goes into detail on this topic.
+There is an [article](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) by [Alex Kladov](https://github.com/matklad), the creator of [rust-analyzer](https://github.com/rust-lang/rust-analyzer) (**the** rust language server) that goes into detail regarding this topic.
 This will be the topic of my Bachelor Thesis.

 ## Query Sparql endpoint

 Currently, `Qlue-ls` it not firing any queries against a SPARQL-endpoint.
-This will open a new world of cool Features and make this Language server actually useful.
+This will open a new world of cool features and make this language server actually useful.

 There are three reasons I did not implement this yet:
-1. I think this will open a box of cool new Problems I don't have the Time to solve (and i don't want to do it for free)
+1. I think this will open a box of cool new problems I don't have the time to solve (and I don't want to do it for free).
-2. I currently ship to WASM **and** x86 targets, this makes this a bit more complex
+2. I currently ship to WASM **and** x86 targets, which makes this a bit more complex.
-3. This opens the box of **async** and I heard that is another level of complexity in Rust
+3. This opens the box of **async** and I heard that that is another level of complexity in Rust.

 ## Enhance existing features